Fort Ala Nova: Ala Nova Fort

-The foundation pit of the rampart wall was about five Roman feet (1.46 to 1.65 metres).
+The foundation pit of the rampart wall was about five Roman feet (1.46 to 1.65 m).
 The foundation walls appeared to be made of white concrete mortar.
 The rising masonry was probably made of Sarmatian shell-bearing sandstone from Atzgersdorf.
 Parts of a wall were found in the trench, which had obviously collapsed during the destruction of the fort.
-Judging by the amount of rubble, the wall must have been at least five to six metres high.
-Inside the enclosing wall were the battlements, which were three metres wide and could be recognised by the postholes that supported the battlements on the inside.
+Judging by the amount of rubble, the wall must have been at least 5 to 6 m high.
+Inside the enclosing wall were the battlements, which were 3 m wide and could be recognised by the postholes that supported the battlements on the inside.